aniNatarajan12/LancerHacksQRScanner/README.md

 # LancerHacksQRScanner

-QRCode scanner for organizers for LancerHacks
+QRCode scanner for organizers for LancerHacks, helper app for LancerHacks20